-If the Version 5.1.x or Version 6.x deployment manager is not disabled, you can continue to use it while the migration is completed.
+If the Version 6.x deployment manager is not disabled, you can continue to use it while the migration is completed.

-Note: Use this option with care.
-The reason that WebSphere Application Server Version 5.1.x or Version 6.x deployment managers normally are stopped and disabled is to prevent multiple deployment managers from managing the same nodes.
-You must stop the Version 5.1.x or Version 6.x deployment manager before you start using the Version 7.0 deployment manager.
+Caution: Use this option with care.
+The reason that WebSphere Application Server Version 6.x deployment managers normally are stopped and disabled is to prevent multiple deployment managers from managing the same nodes.
+You must stop the Version 6.x deployment manager before you start using the Version 8.0 deployment manager.
 Deselecting this option means that any configuration changes made in the old configuration during migration might not be migrated.